hoaiocom/hoaiocom/README.md

 👀 My research focuses on **Resource Orchestration for Quantum Cloud Computing**, **Quantum Optimisations Algorithms**, **Quantum Software Engineering** and **Quantum Cybersecurity**

-🔗 To learn more about my research and projects, please visit my personal website at [hoaio.com](https://hoaio.com/) and my technical website [QuantumAI.Cloud](https://quantumai.cloud).
+🔗 To learn more about my research and projects, please visit my website at [hoaio.com](https://hoaio.com/) and my founded research lab at [QuantumAI.Cloud](https://quantumai.cloud).

 📫 Got questions or collaboration ideas on quantum or research projects?
-Feel free to reach me at contact@hoaio.com
+Feel free to reach me at contact@hoaio.com or thanhhoa@unimelb.edu.au